 FNFA does not charge fees, our interest rates are well below bank prime, and we provide longer financing terms.
 Our objective is to ensure continuous and equitable access to affordable financing to First Nations in Canada who are scheduled to the First Nations Fiscal Management Act (the Act).

 FINANCING COMMUNITY PROJECTS

-FNFA works with our members to identify community priorities, determine borrowing capacity, and identify eligible own-source revenues that could be used to secure financing.
+Once Nations have identified their community priorities, FNFA works with our members to determine borrowing capacity, and identify eligible own-source revenues that could be used to secure financing.

 BECOME A BORROWING MEMBER